 In a recent update, you can use Brackets Extract to open up a Photoshop document and easily poke around and get properties from individual layers.
 This seems like it could be useful, but Photoshop is a clunky tool when it comes to design.

 Moving beyond html, css and js

 Since Brackets was designed for front-end developers, you won't find any support for PHP.

-Lately I’ve been building as many sites with Kirby CMS as possible, which uses PHP.
+Lately (read: 2015 at time of writing) I've been building as many sites with Kirby CMS as possible, which uses PHP.
 Since Brackets was designed for front-end developers, working with back-end code is a chore.
-There isn’t any syntax highlighting or theme colors for PHP, and trying to open Live Preview with a PHP file causes an error message, even if you’re running a local server.
+There isn't any syntax highlighting or theme colors for PHP, and trying to open Live Preview with a PHP file causes an error message, even if you're running a local server.
 Another strike.

 Is it there a place for it today?

-While Brackets was my main code editor for a couple of years, it simply doesn’t fit into the modern development workflow.
-And that’s a bummer.
+While Brackets was my main code editor for a couple of years, it doesn't feel like it fits into the modern development workflow.

 You can still use it as a code editor and set up the functionality of Live Preview through other means, but what's the point?
 When I realized the main selling point of Brackets had become a hinderance, the only logical course of action was to move on.

-2017 Update: I have been informed that brackets has good syntax highlighting for PHP and SCSS files by someone who still uses Brackets.
-So that’s good.
+2017 Update: I have been informed that Brackets has better syntax highlighting now by someone who still uses it.
+So that's good.